-- 3. When taking measures referred to in paragraph 1 ESMA shall ensure that the measure: - (a) does significantly address the threat to the orderly functioning and integrity of financial markets or of delivery arrangements for physical commodities, or the stability of the whole or part of the financial system in the Union or significantly improve the ability of competent authorities to monitor the threat as measured in accordance with the criteria and factors specified by the delegated act mentioned in paragraph 10(a) of this Directive; - (b) does not create a risk of regulatory arbitrage as measured in accordance with paragraph 10(c) of this Article; - (c) does not have any of the following detrimental effects on the efficiency of financial markets reducing liquidity in those markets, restraining the conditions for reducing risks directly related to the commercial activity of a non-financial counterparty, or creating uncertainty for market participants;
+- 3. When taking measures referred to in paragraph 1 ESMA shall ensure that the measure: - (a) does significantly address the threat to the orderly functioning and integrity of financial markets or of delivery arrangements for physical commodities, or to the stability of the whole or part of the financial system in the Union or significantly improve the ability of competent authorities to monitor the threat as measured in accordance with the criteria and factors specified by the delegated act mentioned in paragraph 10(a) of this Directive; - (b) does not create a risk of regulatory arbitrage as measured in accordance with paragraph 10(c) of this Article; - (c) does not have any of the following detrimental effects on the efficiency of financial markets, reducing liquidity in those markets, restraining the conditions for reducing risks directly related to the commercial activity of a non-financial counterparty, or creating uncertainty for market participants; - (d) has been taken after consultation with the Agency for the Cooperation of Energy Regulators established under Regulation (EC) No 713/2009, in case the measure relates to wholesale energy products; - (e) has been taken after consultation with the public bodies competent for the oversight, administration and regulation of physical agricultural markets under Regulation 1234/2007/EC, in case the measure relates to agricultural commodity derivatives.

-- (d) has been taken after consultation with the Agency for the Cooperation of Energy Regulators established under Regulation (EC) No 713/2009, in case the measure relates to wholesale energy products; - (e) [new] has been taken after consultation with the public bodies competent for the oversight, administration and regulation of physical agricultural markets under Regulation 1234/2007/EC, in case the measure relates to agricultural commodity derivatives. - 4.
-Before deciding to undertake or renew any measure referred to in paragraph 1, ESMA shall notify relevant competent authorities of the measure it proposes.
+- 4. Before deciding to undertake or renew any measure referred to in paragraph 1, ESMA shall notify relevant competent authorities of the measure it proposes.
 In case of a request under subparagraph (a) or (b) of paragraph 1 the notification shall include the identity of the person or persons to whom it was addressed and the details and reasons thereof.
 In case of a measure under subparagraph (c) of paragraph 1 the notification shall include details on the person or class of persons concerned, the applicable financial instruments, the relevant quantitative measures such as the maximum size of a position the person or class of persons in question can enter into, and the reasons thereof. - 5.
 The notification shall be made not less than 24 hours before the measure is intended to take effect or to be renewed.
 In exceptional circumstances, ESMA may make the notification less than 24 hours before the measure is intended to take effect where it is not possible to give 24 hours notice. - 6.
 ESMA shall publish on its website notice of any decision to impose or renew any measure referred to in subparagraph (c) of paragraph 1.
-The notice shall include details on the person or class of persons concerned, the applicable financial instruments, the relevant quantitative measures such as the maximum size of a position the person or class of persons in question can enter into, and the reasons thereof.
+The notice shall include details on the person or class of persons concerned, the applicable financial instruments, the relevant quantitative measures such as the maximum size of a position the person or class of persons in question can enter into, and the reasons thereof. - 7.
+A measure shall take effect when the notice is published or at a time specified in the notice that is after its publication and shall only apply in relation to a transaction entered into after the measure takes effect.